cha15yq/CUT/README.md

 # Results
 ![avatar](/result.jpg)

-If you find our work useful, please cit:
+If you find our work useful, please cite our paper:
 ```
 @inproceedings{cut,
 title={Segmentation Assisted U-shaped Multi-scale Transformer for Crowd Counting},